-don't.
-We then explore the kinds of things organizations relied on to get started on a new path towards building a more accessible and inclusive experience for their audience or patrons, with a identifying the organizational infrastructure and resources that needed to be in place.
+understand why organizations take that initial step to move beyond compliance when many others don't.
+We then explore the kinds of things organizations relied on to get started on a new path towards building a more accessible and inclusive experience for their audience or patrons, with a focus identifying on the organizational infrastructure and resources that needed to be in place.
 We also explore how case study participants were able to deepen their accessibility work and begin to establish a "culture of accessibility" within their organizations.
 We end this report by summarizing some of the key lessons learned from the case study participants in the hopes that their experiences working to build a culture of accessibility in their own organizations and events can inspire and support others hoping to do likewise.